Disclaimer: This post may contain affiliate links wherein I may earn a commission from any purchase made.

 - FUB: lavender dress, cardigan, short-sleeve knit shirt

-- Bebe Organic: Paloma striped knit dress
+- Bebe Organic: Paloma knit dress

 How Renting from Many Moons Works